-At Blackhall & Pearl, our Risk Culture model, CONDUCT-iQ, assesses, aligns, shapes, benchmarks, predicts and monitors group risk culture and individual conduct.
+At Blackhall & Pearl, our Risk Culture model, Quantum-iQ, assesses, aligns, shapes, benchmarks, predicts and monitors group risk culture and individual conduct.
 From the boardroom to the storeroom.

 Risk Culture Carriers are not necessarily senior management or internal risk experts.

 They are work colleagues that function through informal networks.
 These invisible networks account for up to 70% of an organisation’s total knowledge and behaviour flow.